 - Low-odor, for indoor/outdoor use

-- Can be used on lawns, ornamentals, parks, recreational areas and athletic fields to control chinch bugs, crickets, fire ants, scorpions, aphids and other listed insects
+There’s a reason Talstar® Professional has become an industry standard over the last 25 years – it has stood the test of time with a broad label and dependable efficacy.
+Can be used on lawns, ornamentals, parks, recreational areas and athletic fields to control chinch bugs, crickets, fire ants, scorpions, aphids and other listed insects

 - Low-odor, for indoor/outdoor use